Woodfin provided a better life for Tommy.

 In 2015, Homeward Bound moved him into an apartment.
 He was evicted from there because he couldn’t keep his apartment clean and had issues with the landlord.
 In 2017, we moved him into the Woodfin.

-At that point he as 60 years old, had many serious health issues including end stage liver cancer, and alcohol and substance use disorders.
+At 60 years old, Tommy had many serious health issues including end stage liver cancer, and alcohol and substance use disorders.
 If left living on the streets Tommy would have passed away.

 But, through the Woodfin, Tommy was not only provided a home and a community, he was also connected to RHA for mental health treatment, Dale Fell and Mission Care Partners for medical treatment, and he’s had a really decent life for four years.